farzaa/DeepLeague/README.md

 ### How do I get DeepLeague?

 You'll need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [conda](https://conda.io/docs/user-guide/install/index.html), and [brew](https://brew.sh/).
 Once you install them you can check if everything works okay by typing in these commands in your terminal.
 I've confirmed that these steps work on Mac OS.
 Thing should be VERY similar for Linux as well.
-You'll just have to use some other method to install packages (like apt-get) instead of ```brew``` which I use a few times.
+You'll just have to use some other method to install packages (like apt-get or whatever you prefer) instead of ```brew``` which I use a few times.
 Windows Users, you're on your own :(.
 But it shouldn't be to tough if you know your way around the command line.

 ```sh
 $ conda